-Corlieve's deferred tax assets at the time of acquisition amounted to EUR 1.5 million (\$1.7 million).
+uniQure France SAS's deferred tax assets at the time of acquisition amounted to EUR 1.5 million (\$1.7 million).
 Recognition of the IPR&D Intangible Asset gave rise to a deferred tax liability of EUR 13.4 million (\$15.9 million) at the enacted French corporate income tax rate of 25.0%.
 The Company consequently recorded a net deferred tax liability of EUR 11.9 million (\$14.2 million as of the Acquisition Date).
-Changes in the net deferred tax liability after the Acquisition Date will be recorded in income tax expense in the consolidated statements of operations.
+Changes in the net deferred tax liability after the Acquisition Date will be recorded in income tax expense in the Consolidated statements of operations and comprehensive income / (loss).